 CHOOSING A PASTA FOR ROASTED VEGETABLE PASTA SALAD

-Even though any pasta type works well for roasted vegetable pasta salad, I chose one of my favorite types of noodles, Wacky Mac Veggie Spirals, made with tomato, beet, and spinach.
-Not only are these veggie spiral noodles colorful, but they also cook in a mere 8 minutes.
+Even though any pasta type works well for roasted vegetable pasta salad, I chose one of my favorite noodles, Wacky Mac Veggie Spirals, made with tomato, beet, and spinach.
+These veggie spiral noodles are colorful, but they also cook in a mere 8 minutes.
 Since we are making a cold pasta salad, once the noodles are cooked, they need to be rinsed in cold water to stop the cooking process.

 CREAMY BALSAMIC DRESSING + ROASTED VEGETABLE PASTA SALAD